DesModder/DesModder/README.md

 ## The name

-CyanidesDuality came up with the name "DesThree," but he abandoned his project early-on.
+CyanidesDuality came up with the name "DesModder," but he abandoned his project early-on.
 He's letting me use the name under one condition:

 > if you take the name you gotta include my features then
 >